plblum/jivs/README.md

 * Validate using `validationManager.validate()`.
 Capture any errors it finds from `validationManager.getIssuesFound()`.
 * Also run your business logic validation against the model for cases not covered by input level validators.
 Capture any errors it finds.
 * If there are no errors, save the data.
 * With errors, do not save.
 Instead, supply the captured errors to the client-side to report to the user through Jivs.
-See <a href="#nodejsvalidate">above, step 3</a>.
+See <a href="#submitstep3">above, step 3</a>.
 ```ts
 let status = vm.validate();
 let businessLogicErrors = myBusinessLogicValidation();	// you write this.